 the quality of the web user’s network connection

-the amount of data transferred between FileMaker Server or FileMaker Cloud for AWS and the web browser
+the amount of data transferred between FileMaker Server or the FileMaker Cloud product and the web browser

-the frequency with which the web browser communicates with FileMaker Server or FileMaker Cloud for AWS; communication occurs whenever:
+the frequency with which the web browser communicates with FileMaker Server or the FileMaker Cloud product; communication occurs whenever:

 a record is created, opened, committed, or deleted